telerik/fiddler-everywhere-docs/user-guide/main-menu.md

 - **Forums**&mdash;Opens a new browser tab with the [Fiddler Everywhere **Forums** portal](https://community.getfiddler.com/support/discussions), where you can search for use cases, report issues and bugs, and request features.
 - **Documentation**&mdash;Opens a new browser tab with the [Fiddler Everywhere documentation website](https://docs.telerik.com/fiddler-everywhere/).
 - **Open Application Logs Folder**&mdash;Opens the local folder that contains the Fiddler Everywhere log files.
 For more information, refer to the article on [using the log files for troubleshooting your local setup]({%slug fiddler-log-files%}).
 - **About**&mdash;Opens a dialog window that provides information about the current version and build date of Fiddler Everywhere.
+On macOS, the dialog also contains information about the type of the build (Apple Silicon(arm64) for [Mac computers with Silicon chips](https://support.apple.com/en-us/HT211814) versus Intel(x64) for Mac computers with Intel chips).
 - **Contact Support**&mdash;Available for both the trial and [commercial]({%slug introduction%}#key-features) versions.
 The support option uses the default email client of the operating system.

 ![Help Menu](../images/menu/menu-help-update.png)